cowprotocol/cow-amm/docs/amm.md

 The order is based on the `ComposableCoW` framework: this repository only specifies the code needed for the dedicated handler and the related price oracles.
 All the code for the `ComposableCoW` framework is [here](https://github.com/cowprotocol/composable-cow).

-The AMM creates CoW Protocol order at regular time intervals.
+The AMM creates a CoW Protocol order at a regular time interval.
 These orders are created with a dedicated contract function `getTradeableOrder`: it returns an order that can be traded in a way that tries to rebalance the AMM to align with the reference price of a price oracle.
-These orders are provided for convenience to CoW Swap solvers so that a basic CoW AMM usage does not need any dedicated implementation to tap into its liquidity.
+These orders are provided for convenience to CoW Swap solvers so that basic CoW AMM usage does not need any dedicated implementation to tap into its liquidity.
 More sophisticated solvers can create their own order to better suit the current market conditions.

-The [watchtower](https://github.com/cowprotocol/watch-tower) is responsible for automatically creating the AMM order, without any necessity for the AMM to interact with the CoW Protocol API.
+The [watch tower](https://github.com/cowprotocol/watch-tower) is responsible for automatically creating the AMM order, without any necessity for the AMM to interact with the CoW Protocol API.

 CoW AMM orders are executed in batches by CoW Protocol solvers.
 Only one order per AMM can be executed per batch.